 - Improved outcomes for pregnant women and their babies

-How to Support Your Loved One During Medication Assisted Treatment: Above all else, it is important to know that in order to offer care and support to your loved one, you must take care of yourself first.
+How to Support Your Loved One During Medication-Assisted Treatment: Above all else, it is important to know that in order to offer care and support to your loved one, you must take care of yourself first.
 Yes, your loved one has suffered an incredible amount from his or her addiction, but so have you.
 To be able to fully support your loved one, you can reach out to his or her treatment program for guidance, educate yourself about addiction, learn what your loved one can and cannot do in his or her recovery, and understand how you can help him or her during treatment and after.
 In addition, you can participate in family therapy, support groups, or individual counseling.
 Remember, caring for yourself will allow you to better care for your loved one.
 Is it important to find a “methadone clinic near me?”
 It is important that you or your loved one have a strong support system to be successful in treatment.

 The Side Effects of Methadone